 Watanagase’s words reflect what serving Asian policy-makers are saying behind closed doors.
 They are reminiscent, too, of the latest thoughts of Mervyn King, former governor of the Bank of England, who as a retiree is freer to speak his mind on EMU.

-Genscher played a primary role in a series of domestic policy upheavals both before and after reunification (click here to read his Financial Times obituary).
+Genscher played a primary role in a series of domestic policy upheavals both before and after reunification. [see link to David Marsh obituary of Genscher in FT on 2 April].
 He was also a pivotal architect of EMU, arguing as foreign minister in a position paper in February 1988 for the launch of a single currency based on an independent European Central Bank pledged to price stability.

 One of the reasons for Genscher’s support for EMU was to give his liberal Free Democratic Party – traditionally the kingmaker in post-war West German governments – additional political profile compared with the Christian Democrats of his nominal boss, Chancellor Helmut Kohl.
 He wished to appeal, too, to the German business people backing the FDP who liked the idea of a currency fluctuation-free Europe where German exports would flourish.

 Both concepts bore fruit.
-Genscher did his best to undermine Kohl’s ally, Gerhard Stoltenberg, the cautious finance minister, stating later that, ‘Stoltenberg did not realise the importance of monetary union.
+Genscher did his best to undermine Kohl’s ally, Gerhard Stoltenberg, the cautious finance minister, stating later, ‘Stoltenberg did not realise the importance of monetary union.
 Therefore it was necessary that I should go to the front line.’

 Less well known was Genscher’s role, before the 1991-92 Maastricht treaty, in blocking progress towards a much-mooted European political union as part of the move to EMU.
 Many leading Germans, including Kohl, had said monetary union without political union was unsustainable.
 Yet Genscher was highly sceptical about pooling political power, memorably saying that if all European countries had had a vote on German unification, it would never have happened.